 Future winter ice and trail condition press releases will be issued only during major changes in trail conditions.

-Snowmobile Trails International Falls to Kettle Falls (Purple Trail) - Open, portages groomed Rainy Lake/Black Bay to Kabetogama Lake to Ash River (Green Trail) - Open, portages groomed Ash River to Crane Lake (Green Trail) - Open, portages groomed Chain of Lakes (Dashed Black Trail) – Not Open Ash River to Kettle Falls (Yellow Trail) - Open, portages groomed East Namakan Lake to Sand Point Lake (Blue Trail) – Open, portages groomed Rudder Bay (Orange Trail) - Not Open
+Snowmobile Trails International Falls to Kettle Falls (Purple Trail) - Open and groomed Rainy Lake/Black Bay to Kabetogama Lake to Ash River (Green Trail) - Open and groomed Ash River to Crane Lake (Green Trail) - Open and groomed Chain of Lakes (Dashed Black Trail) – Open and groomed Ash River to Kettle Falls (Yellow Trail) - Open and groomed East Namakan Lake to Sand Point Lake (Blue Trail) – Open and groomed Rudder Bay (Orange Trail) - Open and groomed

 FYI - riders born after December 31, 1976 are required by law to hold snowmobile safety certification.
 Persons 16 years of age and older, resident or non-residents are eligible for adult certification.
 Adults can complete and pass an independent study CD or a youth snowmobile certification class.
 Children 11yr – 15yr are eligible to attend, complete and pass a youth snowmobile safety certification class with the certificate valid at age 12.
 We suggest that all snowmobilers, residents and non residents, become familiar with the laws and regulations and pass it on to friends or customers that may be planning on riding in Minnesota.